SamVerschueren/gulp-cordova-icon/README.md

 # gulp-cordova-icon

-> Add an icon to your cordova project.
+> Generates all the icons for your Cordova build automatically

 ## Installation (not yet available)